 The More That Is Taken Away is a meditation on mass violence and what it means to inherit such histories.
 A nine-year solo attempt to come to terms with historical evil, it takes place at a mass-grave-like excavation behind my house in rural upstate New York.
 It is a performance in three Acts, a cycle to catastrophe and back.
 Begun in late 2011, work at the site largely concluded in 2019.
-Post-production continues in 2021.
+Post-production continues.

 The traces of the work are a complete video record and large-format black-and-white photographs.
 These materials are exhibited in a variety of ways, from a feature-length movie to a large installation with the photographs, projections, multi-channel video, and an artist book.